Asplenia: Antibiotic prophylaxis

 Because of the increased risk of infection, physicians administer oral antibiotics as prophylaxis after a surgical splenectomy, or starting at birth for congenital or functional asplenia.

 Those with asplenia are also cautioned to start a full-dose course of antibiotics at the first onset of an upper or lower respiratory tract infection (for example, sore throat or cough), or at the onset of any fever.
-Even with a course of antibiotics and even with a history of relevant vaccination, persons without a functional spleen are at risk for Overwhelming post-splenectomy infection.
+Even with a course of antibiotics and even with a history of relevant vaccination, persons without a functional spleen are at risk for overwhelming post-splenectomy infection.

 In an emergency room or hospital setting, appropriate evaluation and treatment for an asplenic febrile patient should include a complete blood count with differential, blood culture with Gram stain, arterial blood gas analysis, chest x-ray, and consideration for lumbar puncture with CSF studies.
 None of these evaluations should delay the initiation of appropriate broad-spectrum intravenous antibiotics.
 The Surviving Sepsis Campaign guidelines state that antibiotics should be administered to a patient suspected of sepsis within 1 hour of presentation.
-Delay in starting antibiotics for any reason is associated with a poor outcome.
+A delay in starting antibiotics for any reason is associated with a poor outcome.

 Vaccinations

-It is suggested that splenectomized persons receive the following vaccinations, and ideally prior to planned splenectomy surgery:
+It is suggested that splenectomized persons receive the following vaccinations, and ideally before planned splenectomy surgery: